 The Workforce Innovation and Opportunity Act

-- adult education and literacy programs and Vocational Rehabilitation state grant programs that assist individuals with disabilities in obtaining employment administered by the US Department of Education.
+- adult education and literacy programs and vocational rehabilitation state grant programs that assist individuals with disabilities in obtaining employment administered by the US Department of Education.

-WIOA is the primary source of federal workforce development funding to prepare low-income adults, youth, and dislocated workers for employment and help them continue to build skills once employed.
+Why is the WIOA important?
+The WIOA is the primary source of federal workforce development funding to prepare low-income adults, youth, and dislocated workers for employment and help them continue to build skills once employed.
 It is also the main source of federal adult education and literacy funding, including English language services.
 WIOA also provides connections for individuals with disabilities to the workforce system.

 Some important aspects of WIOA include

 - an increase in the priority for providing services to out-of-school youth ages 16 to 24 from prior legislation;